José Vildoza

-José Ignacio Vildoza (born 15 January 1996) is an Argentine professional basketball player for Bàsquet Girona of the Liga ACB.
+José Ignacio Vildoza (born 15 January 1996) is an Argentine professional basketball player for Boca Juniors of the Liga Nacional de Básquetbol.
 He is a 1.91 m tall point guard.

 Professional career

 Libertad

 José Vildoza joined Libertad de Sunchales in 2011 from Club Maipú in Córdoba, after standing out in the Argentine U17 Championship with the provincial team, where he was named Most Valuable Player.
 After that tournament, he was contacted by former player and now agent Luis Emilio Villar, who was interested in adding him to his team.
 According to Vildoza himself, the first time they met in person was when the agent traveled to Córdoba to meet him and jokingly proposed a one-on-one game on a neighborhood court.
 Vildoza accepted the challenge and ended up winning the informal match.

 Following that first meeting, Villar supported him at the start of his professional career and secured a tryout for him at Libertad de Sunchales.
 The club added him to its youth program that same year.

 He made his debut in the Liga Nacional de Básquet on September 14, 2012, at just 16 years old, under the coaching of Javier Bianchelli.

 During his time at the club, he went through various stages of professional and personal growth.
 In several later interviews, Vildoza recalled that in March 2015 he considered leaving Libertad due to adaptation difficulties, but was unable to do so because there were no available buses back to his hometown.

 During his time with the Santa Fe-based club, Vildoza played six consecutive seasons (2012–2017), progressively establishing himself as one of Argentina's top basketball prospects.
 In the 2016–17 season, he was named Sixth Man of the Year, averaging 16.2 points, 3.1 assists, and 3 rebounds per game, playing all 56 regular season matches.

-In July 2017, following Libertad’s decision to sell its top-division license due to financial reasons, Vildoza left the club and signed with San Lorenzo de Almagro.
+In July 2017, following Libertad's decision to sell its top-division license due to financial reasons, Vildoza left the club and signed with San Lorenzo de Almagro.
 In his farewell, he expressed gratitude to the institution for having shaped him both athletically and personally.

 Trotamundos

 In June 2017, he was signed by Trotamundos de Carabobo, a team from the Liga Profesional de Baloncesto de Venezuela, to strengthen their roster ahead of the playoffs.
-Coming from Libertad de Sunchales, where he had been named Sixth Man of the Year of Argentina’s Liga Nacional de Básquet, Vildoza joined the team coached by Argentine head coach Rubén Magnano.
+Coming from Libertad de Sunchales, where he had been named Sixth Man of the Year of Argentina's Liga Nacional de Básquet, Vildoza joined the team coached by Argentine head coach Rubén Magnano.

 His arrival aimed to provide playmaking and offensive versatility from the point guard position.
 The official announcement was made on June 5, 2017, and he made his debut in Game 3 of the conference semifinals against Guaros de Lara.

 He played a total of two official games in the series, averaging 3.5 points, 2.5 rebounds, and 1.5 assists.
 The series ended with Trotamundos being eliminated 4–1.
 After his brief stint with the Venezuelan team, he returned to Libertad de Sunchales.